-We are taking every step possible to ensure the continued safety of our patients and staff as services resume.
+We are taking every step possible to ensure the continued safety of our patients and staff.
 For St. Vincent’s Private Hospital staff, the health and safety of our patients is our priority.
 Rest assured, we have a number of additional measures in place to reinforce our high standards of safety from continuous disinfecting to strict distancing measures.
+For more information please read our Covid-19 patient information pre-admission brochure.

 Our screening procedures are: